mcantureinhard/carFilters/README.md

 ## Dependencies

+carAvAgg
+carsInformation

 ## How to run

+Create virtualenv for each repo. for each repo run pip install -r requirements.txt
+Run each with python main.py

 ## The idea
 The idea with this service is to have pipelines where data flows.